-Newly qualified candidates (with FRCPath and CCT in dermatology) to the examination will normally be expected to have undertaken a minimum of one year's training at an accredited dermatopathology training centre and have studied the core curriculum.
+Newly qualified candidates (with FRCPath and CCT in dermatology) to the examination will normally be expected to have undertaken a minimum of one year's training at an centre with a specialised dermatopathology service and a consultant dermatopathologist who holds the Diploma in Dermapopathology.
+The candidate should spend the year in a specialised service with rotations through dermatology/pathology depending on background

 Experienced candidates may occasionally be permitted to sit the examination without completing the training programme at a training centre.
-This variance will be at the discretion of the Chair of Examiners in dermatopathology and Director of Training and Educational Standards at The Royal College of Pathologists.
+This variance will be at the discretion of the Chair of Examiners in Dermatopathology and Director of Training at The Royal College of Pathologists.